Inside Pomodoro ® Primer for Magic Makers:

 Francesco’s technique has several unbreakable rules, for which I leave you to read his book for all of them.
 A few will be covered here as they are, in my view, the most critical.
 And I’ll expand upon each with my own experience and the teachings I use inside The Fiery Well.

 (At the time of this writing I am not certified in the Pomodoro ® Technique, I am merely an avid fan and user of the method.
 I will be working toward certification in the coming years.)

 The Pomodoro is a unit of time itself.
 It is unbreakable.

-How long is a Pomodoro then?
-Generally, it’s 25 minutes of active work and 5 minutes of active rest.
-But, as you use the method you may learn that a Pomodoro for you is 30 minutes of work and 10 minutes of rest.
+How long is a Pomodoro?
+As a rule, it is 25 minutes of active work and 5 minutes of active rest.
+As you use the method you may learn that a Pomodoro for you is 30 minutes of work and 10 minutes of rest.

 The flexibility of the Pomodoro is in being able to define its parameters.
 You decide what equates to a Pomodoro and use that measure of time as the tracking method going forward.